-The inter-related dimensions of music Year 3 Year 4 Pitch To know that the group of pitches in a song is called its 'key' and that a key decides whether a song sounds happy or sad.
+Year 3 Year 4 Pitch To know that the group of pitches in a song is called its 'key' and that a key decides whether a song sounds happy or sad.
 To know that some traditional music around the world is based on five-notes called a 'pentatonic' scale.
 To understand that a pentatonic melody uses only the five notes C D E G A. To know that a bass line is the lowest pitch line of notes in a piece of music, and a walking bassline (where patterns of notes go up then down again) is common in rock and roll.
 To know that a glissando in music means a sliding effect played on instruments or made by your voice.
 To know that 'transposing' a melody means changing its key, making it higher or lower pitched.
 Duration To know that different notes have different durations, and that crotchets are worth one whole beat.
 To know that written music tells you how long to play a note for.
 To know that combining different instruments playing different rhythms creates layers of sound called 'texture'.
 To know that playing 'in time' requires playing the notes for the correct duration as well as at the correct speed.
 To know that a motif in music can be a repeated rhythm.
-Dynamics To know that the word 'crescendo' means a sound getting gradually louder To know that changing the dynamics of a musical phrase or motif can change the texture of a piece of music.
-Tempo To know that playing in time means all performers playing together at the same speed.
-Timbre To understand that the timbre of instruments played affect the mood and style of a piece of music.
+Dynamics To know that the word 'crescendo' means a sound getting gradually louder To know that changing the dynamics of a musical phrase or motif can change the texture of a piece of music. Тетро To know that playing in time means all performers playing together at the same speed.
+Timbre • To understand that the timbre of instruments played affect the mood and style of a piece of music.
 To know that grouping instruments according to their timbre can create contrasting 'textures' in music.
 To understand that both instruments and voices can create audio effects that describe something you can see.
-Texture To know that many types of music from around the world consist of more than one layer of sound; for example a 'tala' and 'rag' in traditional Indian music To know that combining different instruments and different rhythms when we compose can create layers of sound we call 'texture'.
+Texture • To know that many types of music from around the world consist of more than one layer of sound; for example a 'tala' and 'rag' in traditional Indian music To know that combining different instruments and different rhythms when we compose can create layers of sound we call 'texture'.
 To understand that harmony means playing two notes at the same time, which usually sound good together.
 Structure To know that in a ballad, a 'stanza' means a verse.
 To know that music from different places often has different structural features, eg traditional Chinese music is based on the five-note pentatonic scale.
 To know that deciding the structure of music when composing can help us create interesting music with contrasting sections.
 An ostinato is a musical pattern that is repeated over and over; a vocal ostinato is a pattern created with your voice.
-To understand that musical motifs (repeating patterns) are used as a building block in many well-known pieces of music Notation To understand that 'reading' music means To know that 'performance directions' are words
+To understand that musical motifs (repeating patterns) are used as a building block in many well-known pieces of music Notation • To understand that 'reading' music means using how the written note symbols look and their position to know what notes to play.
+To know that 'performance directions' are words added to music notation to tell the performers how to play.